leestrument/lee-hello-world-plugin/REAME.md

 < FL Studio is unable to scan my plugin. >

 There's an issue where the plugin is not being scanned in FL Studio, but this is no longer my fault.

-The most important thing is that FL Studio does not support placing VST3 files in a custom folder.
+1. The most important thing is that FL Studio does not support placing VST3 files in a custom folder.
    You must place the VST3 file in the designated location on either Mac or Windows.
-Additionally, on Mac, you need to check "Verify plugins" and then click "Find Installed Plugins."
+2. You need to check "Verify plugins" and then click "Find Installed Plugins."